Mahalo to all of those who applied!

 A partnership between Kupu and Kōkua Hawaiʻi Foundation, the Hawaiʻi Youth Sustainability Challenge (HYSC) is an initiative to empower Hawaiʻi youth to create solutions to conservation and sustainability challenges in their schools and communities.
 Students in public, private, and charter schools from grades 6-12 are invited to apply to receive funding and mentorship from an expert in conservation, sustainability, and/or technology to support their innovative and grassroots environmental initiatives.
 These projects will create new and sustainable solutions for their schools and communities.

 HYSC provides mini-grants and mentorship from an expert in conservation, sustainability, and/or technology to students to support them as they design and implement their own innovative and creative sustainability ideas and projects for their schools and communities.

 Students grades 6-12, together with a teacher advisor, may propose project ideas based on their environmental passions and desire to create sustainable, localized change.

 HYSC mini-grant applications will be available online at the Kōkua Hawaiʻi Foundation website portal.
 Click here to apply.

 HYSC is a legacy initiative of the 2016 International Union for Conservation of Nature (IUCN) World Conservation Congress held in Hawaiʻi.
 The concept for the HYSC initiative was first announced by First Lady Mrs. Dawn Amano-Ige at the Congress.
 The goal of the initiative is to inspire youth to be intentionally engaged in the environment through action, advocacy, and education.

-The 2017-2018 Hawaiʻi Youth Sustainability Challenge would not be possible without the support from the following sponsors:
+The 2017-2018 Hawaiʻi Youth Sustainability Challenge would not be possible without the support from:

 In accordance with Federal Law, Kupu is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability